-But some might avoid network diagrams, thinking of them as those dense schematics that depict the nodes and connections in a computer network.
+But some might avoid project network diagrams, thinking of them as those dense schematics that depict the nodes and connections in a computer network.
 That would be a mistake.
 Project managers need tools, and the project network diagram is a great one.

-Types of Network Diagrams: ADM & PDM
+Types of Project Network Diagrams: ADM & PDM

-As expected, the arrow diagram method uses arrows to represent the project activities, with the tail of the arrow being its start and the point the finish.
+As expected, the arrow diagramming method uses arrows to represent the project activities, with the tail of the arrow being its start and the point the finish.
 The length of the arrow is the duration of the activity.
-The arrows connect nodes or boxes that are symbols of the start and finish of the activity in sequence.
+The arrows connect nodes or boxes that are milestone symbols of the start and finish of the activity in sequence.

 - Start to start: Use this when two activities can begin simultaneously.